harvard-lil/accessibility-tools/code/fix-links/README.md

 -  [Skip links](https://webaim.org/techniques/skipnav/) for keyboard users

-However, there is a long-standing issue with many popular web browsers: a lot of times, the screen scrolls, but keyboard focus doesn't, making the link worse than useless.
+However, there is a long-standing issue with many popular web browsers: a lot of times, the screen scrolls but keyboard focus doesn't follow, making the link worse than useless.
 Either:
 1) the focus remains on the link element... so the user STILL has to tab through everything, skipping nothing, AND now they can't even see what